Skip to main content

 What Is an ESR Test?

-An ESR test measures how quickly red blood cells settle to the bottle of a test tube.
-Inflammation or infection can lead to extra proteins in the blood, which can make the red blood cells settle faster.
+An ESR test measures how far red blood cells settle to the bottle of a test tube in 1 hour.
+Inflammation or infection can lead to extra proteins in the blood, which can make the red blood cells settle farther in a test tube.
 When this happens, the ESR is higher.

 Why Are ESR Tests Done?